 In today’s competitive manufacturing environment, ensuring high machine availability is critical to maintaining productivity and meeting market demands.
 In Singapore, the manufacturing sector contributes over 20% to the nation’s GDP, underscoring its significance to the economy.

-Recent data indicates that Singapore’s manufacturing output increased by 10.6% in December 2024 compared to the previous year, highlighting the sector’s robust performance.
+Recent data indicate that Singapore’s manufacturing output increased by 10.6% in December 2024 compared to the previous year, highlighting the sector’s robust performance.
 However, such achievements are closely tied to the efficiency and reliability of machinery.

 Understanding machine availability is essential for manufacturers aiming to minimize downtime and optimize operations.
 This article discusses the concept of machine availability, its impact on manufacturing efficiency, and strategies for improving it in industrial operations.